zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 ### Drive Replacements

 * Any drive in a given node can be replaced by another drive in the same node.
-* In order to perform a drive replacement, the PX node must be put into `maintenance mode`.
+* In order to perform a drive replacement, the Portworx node must be put into `maintenance mode`.

 #### Step 1: Enter Maintenance mode